fvwmorg/fvwm/manpages/fvwm.rst

 # Grow the focused window towards the top of screen **
 Current Resize** keep w+$[w.y]p keep 0

-Note: Fvwm may not be able to parse the command properly if the option *bottomright* of the **Resize** command is used.
+Note: |fvwm| may not be able to parse the command properly if the option *bottomright* of the **Resize** command is used.

 **ResizeMoveMaximize** *resize−arguments move−arguments*